|

 apparent.
 The appearance of design is the result

-eyespots of flatworms through countless generations of intermediate refinements
+eyespots of flatworms through countless intermediate refinements

-to specimens, such as the eyes of raptors, which exceed in their powers
+to specimens, such as the eyes of raptors, that exceed in their acuity even the keenest of human eyes.
+But continuous refinement

 Reconciling